PLACE Website

 • The rate of households with no vehicles in Willowbrook is 10.4%, compared to 9% for LA County.
 Source: ACS 2018 5-year.

-The The Community Pedestrian Plan will help the County address corridors in Willowbrook that have concentrations of collisions, identified in red on the map.
+Willowbrook and West Rancho Dominguez Vision Zero map The Community Pedestrian Plan will help the County address corridors that have concentrations of collisions, identified in red on the map.

 These corridors were identified as having had 3 or more fatal or severe injury collisions within a half mile segment between 2013-2017.

-These corridors are the focus of the County’s Vision Zero traffic safety initiative which aims to eliminate fatal injury traffic collisions on County roadways by 2035.
+They are are the focus of the County’s Vision Zero traffic safety initiative, which aims to eliminate fatal injury traffic collisions on County roadways by 2035.

-These corridors are part of the 3.8% of County maintained roadways where 50% of all fatal and severe injury collisions have occurred.
+They are also part of the 3.8% of County maintained roadways where 50% of all fatal and severe injury collisions have occurred.

 By working with community to understand concerns and opportunities for walkability enhancements the Pedestrian Plans will help the County achieve the Vision Zero goal.